BazookaDeploy/Bazooka/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/qkf670rlxsqrvvcw?svg=true)](https://ci.appveyor.com/project/Bjornej/bazooka)

-Simple project to install apps packaged as nuget packages.

 Bazooka was born out of the necessity to deploy a lot of .net applications between different enviroments in a safe, reliable and repeatable way.